ironboy/the-rest/README.md

 **Note:** If you choose to return something (preferably a string) it means you are not letting the request through.

-You can combine this with moduels such as [express-session](https://www.npmjs.com/package/express-session) to read what user and user priviliges apply from **req.session**, but in the example above we simply do not allow population of **Elephants** regardless of user.
+You can combine this with modules such as [express-session](https://www.npmjs.com/package/express-session) to read what user and user priviliges apply from **req.session**, but in the example above we simply do not allow population of **Elephants** regardless of user.

 #### The info object
 The info object has the following structure: